danielhsu2014/GDT-VLSM/README.md

 # Generative Digital Twins: Vision-Language Simulation Models for Executable Industrial Systems

-> **CVPR 2026 Submission (Anonymous)**
-> This repository contains the training code, configuration files, and Docker
-> environments for the paper *“Generative Digital Twins: Vision-Language
-> Simulation Models for Executable Industrial Systems.”*

 The goal of this codebase is to reproduce the Vision-Language Simulation Models (VLSM) used for generating executable FlexScript from text and layout sketches.